We all depend on water for survival

 Goal: Improve water efficiency 20% by 2012.

-To support this goal, we jointly developed a Water Efficiency Toolkit to help improve water efficiency within bottling plants.
+To help improve water efficiency within bottling plants, we jointly developed a Water Efficiency Toolkit, which contains more than 60 practices that Coca-Cola bottling partners can implement within their plants, communities, or basins where they operate.
 By 2020, improvements in water efficiency will save approximately 50 million liters of water use annually—the equivalent of 20,000 Olympic size swimming pools.

 River Basin Conservation

-the Yangtzethe Mekongthe Danubethe Rio Grande/Rio BravoLake Niassathe Mesoamerican reef catchmentsthe Southeastern United States rivers and streams
+- the Southeastern United States rivers and streams

 Goal: Help conserve seven key freshwater basins and build upon the conservation gains in three of those basins to magnify impact and scale.

-Results: In Vietnam’s Mekong Delta, grasslands have tripled and bird numbers increased five-fold since 2001.
-As a testament to our work, Tram Chim National Park was designated as a world Ramsar site (Wetland of International Importance) in 2012.
+In Vietnam’s Mekong Delta, grasslands have tripled and bird numbers increased five-fold since 2001.
+As a testament to our work, in 2012, Tram Chim National Park was designated the world's 2000th Ramsar site— a wetland of international importance.

 Because The Coca-Cola Company depends on freshwater supplies, understanding watersheds and how they work is extremely important to its business.
 As a conservation organization, watersheds are vital to WWF's work, as more than half of the world's wetlands have been lost in the last century alone.
 Healthy watersheds are essential to life, health, economic growth and prosperity.